 From the Practitioner’s Point of View:

 The stick allows the therapist to apply more significant pressure with less effort.
 It will enable you to use deep pressure in a single place without overusing your thumbs.
-The pointed end of the stick helps the therapist with more precise precision work.
+The pointed end of the stick helps the therapist with more precise work.
 However, it isn’t easy to imagine how this could be fun.

 What Does Thai Foot Massage Do to Your Body?

-Improve the performance of muscles, joints, and tendons
+Improve the performance of muscles, joints, and tendons.

 The feet are the organs that must constantly withstand the weight and pressure of the body.
 As a result, it is a heavily used area and, in turn, often burdened.
 Foot massage promotes flexibility and relaxation of muscles, joints, and tendons, allowing them to perform more efficiently, as a study on Diabetic patients showed.
 It’ll relax your foot muscles and improve your movements.